vygr/ChrysaLisp/docs/TASKS.md

-Each task has a control block created for it, this control block, `TCB`, contains a few items that each task needs to maintain and an area that is used for the `stack`, your `:rsp` register is pointing at the end of this area when it is created.
-These Task Control Blocks are held on a list, one list for each task priority.
+Each task has a control block created for it, this control block, `TCB`, contains a few items that each task needs to maintain and an area that is used for the `stack`, your `:rsp` register is pointing at the end of this area when it's created.
+These `Task Control Blocks` are held on a list, one list for each task priority.
 When a task is inactive, due to scheduling or blocking on a message read etc, the VP register state for that task is stored pushed onto the stack.
 When a task becomes active the VP register state is popped from the